Macrometacorp/docs/docs/graphs/graph-tasks/manage-graph-vertices.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains various methods for managing vertices, also called nodes, in your Macrometa graphs.
+This page explains various methods for managing vertices, also called nodes, in Macrometa graphs.

 ## Create a Vertex